CDDLeiden/QSPRpred/docs/use.rst

 We use the same data from `the DrugEx tutorial <https://drive.google.com/file/d/1lYOmQBnAawnDR2Kwcy8yVARQTVzYDelw/view>` here, but you first need to make sure that the data is in the right format.
 See :ref:`source code <https://github.com/CDDLeiden/QSPRpred/tree/master/tutorial>` for an example on how to do this.
 QSPRpred assumes that all input data are saved in the data folder of the directory it is executed from.
+Input data should contain a column with molecules (represented by SMILES) and at least one column with a propery for modelling.
 Therefore, our example dataset is located in a subfolder 'data' of the tutorial directory.

 Preparing Data